odtp-org/odtp-component-client/README.md

 There is a script to facilitate the update of components when the `odtp-component-client` is changed:

+- Copy `cp component.dist.csv component.csv`
-- Enter in the list `component.csv` the component name and the tag.
-See current examples there
+- Overwrite in `component.csv` the content lines with your component names and tags.
 - Run the tool `scripts/component-update.sh`: you need to set some parameters in the script before you run it.

 The parameters are: